joelPuronaho/forest_data_aggregation/README.md

 ## Overview
 A tool to calculate weighted averages and sums of LPJ-GUESS variables for NUTS-areas and on a country-level.

-It takes LPJ-GUESS sample data and NUTS-area shapefile as inputs.
-The outputs are csv files containing yearly averages and sums for each NUTS-area and country.
+The code takes LPJ-GUESS sample data and NUTS-area shapefile as inputs.
+The outputs are csv files containing yearly weighted averages and sums for each NUTS-area and country.

 A grid cell is created for each coordinate in the LPJ-GUESS data.
-Then a weight is calculated for each data point based on the portion of the grid cell that intersects with a NUTS-area.
-The weights are then applied for each LPJ-GUESS variable value which are used to calculate the yearly weighted averages and sums.
+Then a weight is calculated for each data-point based on the portion of the grid cell that intersects with given NUTS-area.
+The weights are then applied for each LPJ-GUESS variable value, which are then used to calculate the yearly weighted averages and sums.

 ## Requirements
 Tested with Python version 3.12.2